Invacare launches its 'Style is Forever' campaign to introduce the new Orion & Comet scooters

 To maximise control, the tiller has been completely redesigned to make steering safer and easier for the user allowing for a more relaxed seated position when driving.
 Additionally, the new suspension system has been designed to minimise impact between the base and seating, ensuring a smoother and more comfortable ride than ever before.

-The new generation of Orion & Comet scooters are available now across Europe.
-To find out more, please go to www.invacare.eu.com
+The new generation of Orion & Comet scooters are available this Spring across Europe.
+To find out more, please go to http://www.invacare.eu.com.

 Contact